Birthdays are strange creatures. Thoughts have been running about concerning this subject for a long time, which means it is time to put pen to paper.

 Early birthdays are magical, rather like Christmas.
 You wait for that special day, YOUR special day, for months and weeks on end.
 One day, finally, it arrives.
 You wake with delight and anticipation, bask the entire day in exclamations, hugs and kisses, love, gifts, honor and most importantly, acknowledgement that you are special to other people.
 Special enough to have all this time, effort and objects lavished on you.
 Reliably, year after year.

-Somewhere along the lines, usually the same year that you discover that your parents played Santa all these years, birthdays start to loose their fairy dust.
-The battle to balance reality with disappointment and childhood hopes occupies a few years.
+Somewhere along the way, usually the same year that you discover that your parents played Santa all these years, birthdays start to loose a bit of their fairy dust.
+The battle to balance reality with disappointment and childhood hopes ensues for a few years.

 Second chair comes naturally at first.
 Everything centers around your child's birthday, until your birthday rolls around.
 If you are lucky enough to have a husband or family that remembers your special day, life continues as usual with only small differences.
 Now, you are the one footing the bill for your own surprise party, or cleaning up after the meal cooked in your honor.